 And like I mentioned earlier, habits take time to form.
 Whether it’s waking up early that’s your goal or something else, consistency is key.

-Do you have any tips on waking up early?
+Do you have any tips on how to wake up and not feel tired?
 Leave a comment down below!